a building - founders hall at dusk

 Credit / No Credit Grading

 A grade of Credit (CR) indicates satisfactory achievement of course requirements and is equivalent to a B- or higher grade.
 It is not used in grade point calculation.
 A grade of No Credit (NC) indicates unsatisfactory achievement for course requirements.
 This grade is not used in grade point calculation, however, some universities and many graduate and professional schools interpret an NC grade as F. NC is equivalent to a C+ or lower grade.
 Some graduate courses have a mandatory grade mode of CR/NC; no more than a third of the CR/NC courses may count toward your degree.
 You may choose the CR/NC option for courses not required by your program.
-Students may take only one optional CR/NC course per semester at Cal Poly Humboldt.
+Students may take only one optional CR/NC course per semester at Humboldt State.

 Report in Progress